-A Blue Clue In Medieval Teeth May Bespeak A Woman's Artistry Circa 1,000 A.D.
+A Blue Clue In Medieval Teeth May Bespeak A Woman's Artistry Circa A.D.
+1000

 The researchers turned to technologies that could analyze the elemental composition of the microscopic particles as well as the mineral structure.
 "And ultimately we did find that it was indeed lapis lazuli, which was really, really surprising," Warinner says.
 "Once it all came together that this was lapis lazuli, and this was a woman, and she was in this kind of small, remote place, really far away from where this lapis lazuli would have come from or been traded from, it was pretty extraordinary."

-Warinner reached out to Alison Beach, a professor of medieval history at the Ohio State University in Columbus.
+Warinner reached out to Alison Beach, a professor of medieval history at Ohio State University in Columbus.
 "I realized this is a really sensational find," Beach says.

 "There's quite a bit of evidence of female contributions to book production.
 And it's gotten more attention in the past 20 years," Beach says.
 "But I still think that image of the monk as the producer of books is very central and very resilient."

 Of those books that were signed with the name of the scribe before the 12th century, less than 1 percent can be attributed to women, the researchers write in their report.
-But Beach says it's just impossible to know how widespread women's participation was, because many libraries of Medieval books have been lost to history.
+But Beach says it's just impossible to know how widespread women's participation was, because many libraries of medieval books have been lost to history.
 What's more, most of the surviving books from this period were produced by scribes who did not sign their work.

 "I'm still trying to convince colleagues that they should immediately consider female book production or ownership or use when they encounter an anonymous manuscript in the Middles Ages," Beach says.
 "Was 'anonymous' a man or a woman?
 We really just don't know for most of them."

 The researchers considered various explanations for how the blue pigment ended up in the woman's teeth.
-One possibility is that she wasn't an artist, but rather engaged in devotional kissing of a decorated text.
+One possibility is that she wasn't an artist but rather engaged in devotional kissing of a decorated text.
 "You'd have to be doing a lot of kissing of a book over a lot of time to get that much lapis lazuli pigment," Beach says.
 "That one seemed, to me, to be the least plausible."

 Another possibility was that the woman consumed the pigment as a kind of medicine.
 That also seems unlikely, given the lack of evidence that this was common in Germany in the 11th and 12th centuries.
 What's more, the lapis lazuli residue was found more toward the front of the mouth than the back.

-"I thought they made a nice case that, because it is up near the lips, that it was most likely related to the notion of moistening the brush," says Cynthia Cyrus of Vanderbilt University, who has studied medieval scribes associated with women's convents but was not part of the research team.
+"I thought they made a nice case that because it is up near the lips, that it was most likely related to the notion of moistening the brush," says Cynthia Cyrus of Vanderbilt University, who has studied medieval scribes associated with women's convents but was not part of the research team.
 "As you put the tip of the brush into your mouth to bring it to a point, a little bit of the pigment residue then makes its way into the dental structure.
 That would explain the differential between back of mouth and front of mouth."

 It is true that simply grinding lapis lazuli can produce fine, airborne dust that ends up on the lips and in the saliva, the researchers found — because Radini tried it herself.